 Unsurprisingly, the first step in enjoying a mobile day out here is to get yourself some wheels.
 It’s not recommended to hire a motorbike yet thousands of visitors do; so to use a well-worn Thai/English expression, it’s really ‘up to you’ although we’d certainly lean towards the ‘four-wheels-good’ attitude as the driving in Thailand can sometimes be erratic (read dangerous) to say the least.

-The drive south to Patong – Phuket’s 'Party Central' town – comprises lots of photogenic views so don’t rush things and don’t be afraid of pulling over to take snaps and selfies.
-Just before Patong you’ll eventually come to a flat coastal road flanking Kalim Beach then straight after, because of Patong’s one-way system, you’ll be obliged to drive through Sin City.
+The drive south to Patong – Phuket’s 'Party Central' town – comprises lots of photogenic views, so don’t rush things and don’t be afraid of pulling over to take snaps and selfies.
+Just before Patong you’ll eventually come to a flat coastal road flanking Kalim Beach then straight after, because of Patong’s one-way system, you’ll be obliged to drive through erstwhile ‘Sin City’.
 Follow the bend heading into town then take the first right and stay on the route out of town up the hill towards Karon Beach.
-This elevated winding and dipping road has some outstandingly picturesque views out on the Andaman Sea.
-Eventually you’ll descend to a flat sixkilometre stretch flanking Karon Beach.
+This elevated winding and dipping road has some outstandingly picturesque views over the Andaman Sea.
+Eventually you’ll descend to a flat six-kilometre stretch flanking Karon Beach.
 It’s worth stopping along the way here simply to jump up and down because, believe it or not, Karon Beach’s sand actually squeaks when you walk on it!